t-lark/Auto-Update/README.md

 * `autopkg info AU-Zoom.jss`
 * `autopkg run --post novirus path_to_recipie_override --prefs login_creds_yoursite.plist --key STOP_IF_NO_JSS_UPLOAD=False`

-	Q: how do we make the .plist?
+*	Q: how do we make the .plist?

 	A: I would just use the AutoPkgr gui, save your connection settings and `cp ~/Library/Preferences/com.github.autopkg.plist ~/Desktop/myawesomecompany.plist`

-	Q: how can I read the preferences as a sanity check?
+*	Q: how can I read the PLIST (app preferences file) as a sanity check?

 	A: `defaults read com.github.autopkg.plist` or `plutil -convert xml1 ~/Desktop/myawesomecompany.plist `